bhauman/figwheel-main/docs/docs/code_splitting.md

 > This requires figwheel-main version `0.1.5` or greater.

 This is going to be a brief version of the official [Code Splitting Guide][code-splitting-guide] with adjustments for working with Figwheel.
+You should read and understand that document first.

 ### Make a Simple Project